major/major.io/content/post/2019-01-31-devconf-cz-2019-recap.md

 ![devconf-laura-abbott]

-It's the most informative, concise, and sane looks at how all the Linux kernels on the planet fit together.
+It's the most informative, concise, and sane review of how all the Linux kernels on the planet fit together.
 From the insanity of linux-next to the wild world of being a Linux distribution kernel maintainer, she helped us all understand the process of how kernels are maintained.
 She also took time to